raweber42/kubernetes-sandbox/README.md

   * Waits for the ArgoCD server pods to be available.
   * Deploys the App of Apps (currently containing ArgoCD and Prometheus) using Helm templating.
   * Exposes the ArgoCD dashboard via an Ingress resource configured for Traefik.
+* **Prometheus Installation:**
+  * Adds the Prometheus Helm repository and updates dependencies.
+  * Deploys Prometheus using Helm into the `monitoring` namespace.
+  * Exposes the Prometheus dashboard via an Ingress resource configured for Traefik.
 * **Access Information:**
   * The script prints the initial admin password for ArgoCD.
   * To access the dashboard without annoying port-forwarding, add an entry to your `/etc/hosts` file: